Henry John Temple, 3rd Viscount Palmerston: Crimean War

-Prime Minister: 1855–1858
+First premiership: 1855–1858

 Appointment and cabinet

 Queen Victoria deeply distrusted Palmerston and first asked Lord Derby to accept the premiership.
 Derby offered Palmerston the office of Secretary of State for War, which he accepted under the condition that Lord Clarendon remain as Foreign Secretary.
 Clarendon refused, and so Palmerston rejected Derby's offer; Derby subsequently gave up trying to form a government.
 The Queen sent for Lord Lansdowne but (aged 74) he was too old to accept: so she asked Russell; but none of his former colleagues except Palmerston wanted to serve under him.
 Having exhausted the possible alternatives, the Queen invited Palmerston to Buckingham Palace on 4 February 1855 to form a government.

 Aged 70 years, 109 days, Palmerston became the oldest person in British political history to be appointed Prime Minister for the first time.
-As of 2024 no Prime Minister entering 10 Downing Street for the first time since Palmerston has surpassed his record.
-Clarendon continued at the foreign office and William Gladstone was appointed to the Exchequer.
+As of 2026 no Prime Minister entering 10 Downing Street for the first time since Palmerston has surpassed his record.
+Clarendon continued at the foreign office.
 The War Department was reorganised and the position of "Secretary at War" was merged with the position of Secretary of State for the Colonies.
-However, when a committee of inquiry chaired by MP John Roebuck was established to examine the misdirection of the war in Crimea became evident, Palmerston was forced to "practically accept" it and this immediately led to the resignations of Lord Herbert, Gladstone and Clarendon.
-In turn their position were taken over with G. C. Lewis at the Exchequer, Sir Charles Wood as First Lord of the Admiralty and Russell at the Foreign Office.
+However, when a committee of inquiry chaired by MP John Roebuck was established to examine the misdirection of the war in Crimea became evident, Palmerston was forced to "practically accept" it and this immediately led to the resignations of Lord Herbert and Gladstone.
+In turn their position were taken over with G. C. Lewis at the Exchequer and Sir Charles Wood as First Lord of the Admiralty.

 The public welcomed Palmerston's appointment as Prime Minister, believing he would safeguard Britain's war aims and national honour.
-However, political circles were less enthusiastic: John Bright was critical and dismissive: "Palmerston Prime Minister?
-What a hoax! the aged charlatan ambition.”
-However Lady Cowper noted, “I fear he is not popular, except out of doors among the people, who say he is a true Englishman.”
+Political circles were less enthusiastic: John Bright was critical and dismissive: "Palmerston Prime Minister?
+What a hoax! the aged charlatan ambition."
+His wife noted, "I fear he is not popular, except out of doors among the people, who say he is a true Englishman."
 Though some doubted his abilities, he was respected among the ruling elite and admired by the middle classes.
 MPs initially resisted his premiership, rejecting his request to forgo the inquiry into the war's conduct.
-Benjamin Disraeli exaggerated Palmerston’s frailties, calling him “an imposter… an old painted pantaloon, very deaf, very blind, and with false teeth which would fall out of his mouth when speaking.”
+Benjamin Disraeli exaggerated Palmerston’s frailties, calling him "an imposter… an old painted pantaloon, very deaf, very blind, and with false teeth which would fall out of his mouth when speaking".
 In reality, while his eyesight weakened and gout troubled him, he retained remarkable stamina, often outlasting colleagues in Parliament, riding to hounds, and taking long country walks.
 Despite concerns, he proved resilient, defying expectations and leading with energy.